TPA HISTORY

 • West Australian Pistol Association (WAPA)

-3. At the National level, PA is responsible for:
+3. At the National level, TPA is responsible for:

-• Development of rules for the PA Events (PA Service Pistol, PA Service Pistol Unrestricted, PA Service Pistol 25 Yard, PA 25M Black Powder, PA 50M Black Powder and PA 13-shot Black Powder)
+• Development of rules for the TPA Events (TPA Service Pistol, PA Service Pistol Unrestricted, TPA Service Pistol 25 Yard, TPA 25M Black Powder, TPA 50M Black Powder and TPA 13-shot Black Powder)

 • The accreditation and implementation of programs for;